zgameboyz/CandyRollerPlayDemo/README.md

 ## [Important!!]
 WebGL2.0

 The game might be laggy if you do not enable the WebGL2.0 on your chromium browser.
 Here is a link to an [Article](https://www.interplaylearning.com/en/help/how-to-enable-webgl-in-chrome) that allows you to fix that.
+Also make sure to allow the browser to enable the "Use hardware acceleration when available".
 Make sure your graphic drivers are up to date too! :)